fabacab/libFetLife/README.markdown

     // You can collect a list of all participants
     $everyone = $events[2]->getParticipants();

-    // or interact with the RSVP lists individually foreach ($events[2]->going as $profile) {
+    // or interact with the separate RSVP lists individually foreach ($events[2]->going as $profile) {
         print $profile->nickname; // FetLife names of people who RSVP'd "Going."
     }